radman22/vodafone-checkout-flow/README.md

 ## The main problem

-The main problem in this checkout flow is that there is too much variiation of data and that variation of data is combining with other data.So a lot of combinatinations are made which create a lot of flows.
+The main problem in this checkout flow is that there is too much variation of data and that variation of data is combining with other data.So a lot of combinatinations are made which create a lot of flows.

 ### Concepts deployed in the framework

 The following concepts were used
 - Cypress enviroment varaibles to safe and proper data driven testing
-- Parameterizations to tackle with tackle with various combination of data
+- Parameterizations to tackle with various combination of data
 - Page Object development pattern for more code readbility and extendibility
 - Cypress commands to resuse and share  the code and functionality among different test cases
 - Typescript to give more object orriented programming approach in code writing